labg94/MarsRovers/Readme.md

  it took me a bit longer than 3 hours (around 5) due I focus on the best practices using TDD and clean code then trying to refactor some code, I think it will explain itself better than any comment that I can make.

+## how to run it

+first you should run inside the main folder (where is this file ✌🏻)

+        `mvn clean install`

+then when it finishes run the following command

+     ` java -cp target/MarsRovers-1.0-SNAPSHOT.jar me.lbenavides.App`

+finally, when the program ask you for a file, you can use any you want (following the format explained in the task), but I let you example.txt to try.